fineanmol/plant-tree/README.md

-🎍 Updated on Thu, 25 Dec 2025 11:28:34 GMT
+🎍 Updated on Thu, 25 Dec 2025 15:42:32 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Simplicity is the soul of efficiency."